 The following items are NOT allowed inside the Amphitheatre:

-Recording and transmission at concerts is generally prohibited.
 Cameras with removable lenses, video cameras, recording devices, and drones are prohibited.
+Recording and transmission at concerts are generally prohibited.

 In compliance with the Utah Clean Air Act and to protect our plant collections and concertgoers, Red Butte Garden is a non-smoking facility.
 Thank you for your cooperation.